-And why wouldn't they, when they're doing so from a swanky club high above the field at Michigan Stadium, a.k.a. "the Big House," which is the nation's largest football stadium (#75)?
-Honestly, though, recruiters have always looked forward to coming to Michigan Law-even before we started holding events at the fabulous Jack Roth Stadium Club.
+And why wouldn't they, when they're doing so from a swanky club high above the field at the nation's largest football stadium (#75)?
+Honestly, though, recruiters have always looked forward to coming to Michigan Laweven before we started holding events at the fabulous Jack Roth Stadium Club.
 As one hiring partner from a prominent firm put it:"We want people who we're going to enjoy spending time with when we're working long hours together on an important matter.
 That's what we get from Michigan Law graduates, and that's why we love recruiting in Ann Arbor."

-50

 T.J.
-HOOPER AND THE LEARNED HANDS

-Never have a pair of barges lost in a storm been indirectly responsible for so much entertainment.
+HOOPER AND THE LEARNED HANDS Never have a pair of barges lost in a storm been indirectly responsible for so much entertainment.
 The origins of the Law School's house band-built from a rotating cast of law students and encompassing, well, whatever instruments they happen to play-are lost to the mists of antiquity, but we still know exactly where it got its name.
 We cite The T.J.
 Hooper, 60 F.2d 737: The T.J.
 Hooper was a tugboat towing two coal barges through a storm.
 The barges went down; the coal was lost; the barge owners sued.
 The estimable Judge Learned Hand signed the appellate decision.
 Presto.
 Best.
 Band name.
-Ever:
+Ever.

-If there's anything cooler than a miniature, wood-paneled courtroom-complete with judge's bench, jury box, and gallery-it's a miniature wood-paneled courtroom with an enormous television screen that rises out of the furniture through the magic of robotics.
+MOOT COURTROOM If there's anything cooler than a miniature, wood-paneled courtroom complete with judge's bench, jury box, and gallery-it's a miniature woodpaneled courtroom with an enormous television screen that rises out of the furniture through the magic of robotics.
 If that's not enough, there's sufficient additional computing power to launch and land a space rocket, all designed to help students review and improve their courtroom performances.

-5 2 GIVING A HOOT Michigan Law's organization of OWLS-Older, Wiser Law Students-supports students who enter Michigan Law with a few more miles on their personal odometers.
-Here you'll find fellow students and often their partners and children: people who understand the extra responsibilities that come with attending school with more experience under your belt.
-The OWLS host happy hours and specialized career advising sessions for older law students.
-They also do things like barbecues and pumpkin carving on the Quad for your kids.
+52 giving a hoot Michigan Law's organization of OWLS-Older, Wiser Law Students-supports students who enter Michigan Law with a few more miles on their personal odometers.
+Here you'll find fellow students and their partners and children: people who understand the extra responsibilities that come with attending school with more experience under your belt.
+The OWLS also do things like barbecues and pumpkin carving on the Quad for your kids.
 Swoop on in and join them.

-Our ironic male-beauty contest (or should that be "ironic-male beauty contest"?) includes faculty mockery, law students with bare torsos (some six-packs, some half-barrels), and a chance to ridicule several generations of patriarchal pageants.
+Our ironic male-beauty contest (or should that be "ironic-male beauty contest"?) includes faculty mockery, male law students with bare torsos (some six-packs, some half-barrels), and a chance to ridicule several generations of patriarchal pageants.
 Organized by the Latinx Law Students Association (#86), the contest raises funds for the Comunidad Fellowship for aspiring public interest students who have demonstrated an interest in working in Latinx communities.